Computer science

 Over the last few decades, a very strong interaction between mathematics and computer science has developed.
 Thus, classical topics such as geometry, topology, algebra, category theory or probability allow the description and understanding of discrete structures arising from computer science problems.

-Reciprocally, tools from computer science allow to better understand certain mathematical properties.
-The main objectives can be summarized as follows: to give discrete representations of continuous objects, to develop mathematical tools to study discrete structures, to explore certain mathematical properties by means of computation, to optimize and specify the limits of the complexity of the algorithms used, to develop a theory of computer-assisted proof.
+Conversely, tools from computer science allow us to better understand certain mathematical properties.
+The main objectives can be summarized as follows: giving discrete representations of continuous objects, developing mathematical tools to study discrete structures, exploring certain mathematical properties by means of computation, optimizing and specifying the limits of the complexity of the algorithms used, developing a theory of computer-assisted proof.

-The Institut de Mathématiques de Toulouse has developed themes at the interface between discrete mathematics and theoretical computer science.
+The Institut de Mathématiques de Toulouse has developed topics at the interface between discrete mathematics and theoretical computer science.
 Here is a non-exhaustive list of some of the axes developed:

 • study of discrete structures (graphs, rational languages) using topological tools ;